Glaucoma is a disease of the optic nerve which, if untreated, can result in permanent damage to the field of vision.

 Closed-angle glaucoma is often preventable.
 Chronic angle-closure glaucoma scars the iris to the eye's drain after a long period of contact, often years.
 Acute angle-closure glaucoma closes the eye's drain with the iris very suddenly, causing intraocular pressure to rise quickly, often resulting in an "attack" of pain, eye redness and blurry vision.
 Before the angle becomes closed, it is often very narrow.
 If diagnosed when the angle is narrow but not fully closed, laser iridotomy can prevent both acute angle-closure glaucoma attacks as well as the insidious chronic angle-closure glaucoma.
 Laser iridotomy is a procedure in which a small hole is created in the iris to allow fluid to escape from the eye without pushing the iris against the eye's drain.
 Not all patients with narrow angles require laser iridotomy; careful evaluation and monitoring are required before performing the procedure.
 Weill Cornell Medicine ophthalmologists expertly manage narrow angles and angle-closure glaucoma, and often employ highly specialized diagnostic imaging equipment including non-contact slit lamp Optical Coherence Tomography (OCT) units as well as the Artemis Very High Frequency (VHF) ultrasound eye scanner.

-Now, an advanced surgery technique known as Minimally Invasive Glaucoma Surgery (MIGS) is available for Weill Cornell Medicine patients.
-MIGS procedures, including cutting-edge iStent operations, are typically performed during cataract surgery, only slightly increasing the duration of the procedure.
-Importantly, MIGS procedures do not significantly change the overall (favorable) safety profile of cataract surgery, but often result in additional benefits for patients with glaucoma, including lower intraocular pressure and the need for fewer (or no) glaucoma medications.
+Microinvasive glaucoma surgery (MIGS) is offered at Weill Cornell Medicine Israel Englander Department of Ophthalmology for certain patients with glaucoma, ocular hypertension, or suspicion of glaucoma.
+MIGS procedures are typically performed at the time of cataract surgery and increase the length of the cataract surgery by just a few minutes.
+Importantly, MIGS procedures do not significantly change the overall favorable safety profile of cataract surgery and can result in additional benefits to patients with glaucoma, such as lower intraocular pressure and the need for fewer (or no) glaucoma medications.